Burundi: Is President Pierre Nkurunziza ready to relinquish power? | DW | 27.01.2020

 Burundi remains one of the world's poorest countries.
 It relies mostly on coffee exports and is heavily dependent on foreign aid to meet government expenditure.
 Some of that assistance was slashed following the political violence.
 The country of 11 million people consists of 14% Tutsis whereas the rest are mostly Hutus.
 Ethnic tensions have plagued Burundi ever since it attained independence in 1962.

-AP, AFP, dpa and Apollinaire Niyirora in Bujumbura contributed to this article.
+Apollinaire Niyirora in Bujumbura contributed to this article, which also uses material from news agencies AP, AFP and dpa.